NatLibFi/FintoAI/README.md

 Finto AI suggests subjects for a given text.
 It's based on [Annif](https://annif.org), a tool for automated subject indexing.
 Finto AI is also an API service that can be integrated to other systems.

 This repository contains files used for the service.
-The service is run on OpenShift Container Platform (OCP) instance.
+The service is run on OpenShift Container Platform (OCP) cluster.

 # Service components